alexanderwendt/civ4ri-customization/README.md

 Settings:
 * Raging barbarians
-* No technology brokering
+* No technology brokering 	(Allow tech trade, but only your own techs)
 * No revolutions
 * No barbarian civs
 * Holy city migration
-* No dynamic city naming
+* No dynamic City Naming 	(No extra city renaming as we use to rename our cities by ourself)
 * Protect valuable units
 * AI plays to win
+* Influence Driven War

 Multiplayer
 * Take over AI